Orthodontist Job Description

-College undergraduates who are interested in a career in orthodontia will most likely benefit from coursework or a major in science.
+College undergraduates who are interested in a career in orthodontics will most likely benefit from extensive coursework or a major in science.
 Dental schools are selective, and admission requirements include an acceptable score on the Dental Admission Test (DAT); high grade point averages and recommendations may also be required.
-Once admitted, students usually complete the program in four years, after which, they receive an additional three years of specialized orthodontic training.
+Once admitted, students usually complete the program in four years, after which they receive an additional three years of specialized orthodontic training.
 A state license is required to practice; additional certifications may be available from the American Dental Association and the American Board of Orthodontists.

 According to O*Net, the most important aspect of practicing orthodontics is an in-depth knowledge of dentistry, which is acquired primarily through academic study and hands-on practice in dental and orthodontic schools (www.onetcenter.org).
 Orthodontists also need to be able to pay close attention to detail, operate advanced technological tools, work well with their hands and communicate clearly with assistants and patients, including children and adolescents.

 Employment and Salary Outlook

-The U.S. Bureau of Labor Statistics (BLS) states that while income depends on experience and location, orthodontists earned a median annual salary of $187,200 or more as of May 2015.
-Employment prospects for orthodontists should remain favorable in the near future, with the BLS forecasting an 18% growth in employment nationwide, or faster than average, between 2014 and 2024 (www.bls.gov).
+The U.S. Bureau of Labor Statistics (BLS) states that while income depends on experience and location, orthodontists earned a mean annual salary of $225,760 as of May 2018.
+Orthodontist jobs should be plentiful in the near future, with the BLS forecasting a 19% growth in employment nationwide, much faster than average, between 2016 and 2026 (www.bls.gov).

 Alternate Career Options

-In addition to conducting routine examinations, optometrists diagnose and treat conditions and diseases of the eyes, either by prescribing corrective lens or performing surgery.
-Students who have graduated from a 4-year school can apply to a Doctor of Optometry (O.D.) program; additional requirements include a state-issued license.
-According to the BLS, the field of optometry is growing at a faster-than-average rate, with the number of job openings expected to increase by 27% nationwide in the decade 2014 to 2024.
-In May 2015, optometrists earned a median yearly salary of $103,900 (www.bls.gov).
+In addition to conducting routine examinations, optometrists diagnose and treat conditions and diseases of the eyes, either by prescribing corrective lenses or performing surgery.
+Students with an undergraduate education can apply to a Doctor of Optometry (O.D.) program; additional requirements include a state-issued license.
+According to the BLS, the field of optometry is growing at a much faster-than-average rate, with the number of job openings expected to increase by 18% nationwide in the decade spanning 2016 to 2026.
+In May 2018, optometrists earned an average yearly salary of $119,980 (www.bls.gov).